Visitor guide to Bangbao Fisherman’s Village

 Next up is the mundane Cliff View Resort, with regimented bungalows on the hillside over looking the bay.
 Nothing wrong with the bungalows themselves, but it lacks soul and character.

 The same cant be said for the adjacent Cliff Cottages, which for years has been providing budget travellers with a laid back place to rest.
 No fireshows, guest DJ’s or vodka/redbull buckets here – just peace and quiet.
 Cliff Cottage have their restaurant hidden away on the western side of the peninsula overlooking a cove that’s one of the best places for fishing and snorkelling on the island.
 You can rent a kayak here and paddle along the western side of the peninsula to see monkeys that often come down on to the rocks by the sea.

-The basic fan bungalows were replaced in late 2014 with Mongolian style tents – these are furnished tents with fan, wardrobe , rugs and a bed.
+The basic fan bungalows were replaced in late 2014 with Mongolian style ‘yurts’ – these are furnished tents with fan, wardrobe , rugs and a bed.
 Some can sleep up to four people.
 There are also some new AC bungalows with great sunset sea views.

 The track appears to end next door at ‘Nirvana’, a luxury boutique resort with walkways through the jungle , a small beach, pool and beautiful wooden restaurant overlooking the bay.
 However, it doesn’t, just keep walking/riding/driving and follow it to the end – past a small hut resort called ‘Homestay Beach’ – and onwards until you reach the end of the peninsula.